-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 None of this is theory: it's built on how scrolling habits actually work, and most of it has been measured.

-Start with distance.
-The average American checks their phone 186 times a day for a total of five hours per day.[1]
-Almost none of those are decisions.
+The average American checks their phone 186 times a day for a total of five hours per day.[2]
+Almost none of those are conscious decisions.
 They are automatic reaches: the hand moving to the pocket before the mind has weighed in.
-But a reach only happens if the phone is reachable.
+But you only reach for your phone when it's within reach.
 Put your phone in another room and you'll reach for an empty pocket.
 The moment passes.
 Nothing about your discipline changed.
-The distance did the work, and distance costs no willpower to maintain.
+Simply adding distance did the trick, and maintaining that distance costs no willpower.

 This matters because you are fighting app design and engineering, not any weakness of character.
 App feeds run on the same mechanism as slot machines.
 Rewards arrive on an unpredictable schedule.[3]
 Sometimes you pull and get nothing.
 Sometimes you pull and get something that lights you up.
 Because your brain can't predict which, it keeps pulling.
 You will not out-discipline a slot machine.
 What you can do is put it across the room, where you have to stand up and walk to play it.
 That single change defeats more scrolling than a year of beating yourself up over it.